ageir/chirp-rpi/README.md

 ## Features
 * A trigger function to trigger all enabled sensors.
+User selectable.

-* Get soil moisture in percentage, requires calibration.
+* Get soil moisture in percent (requires calibration) or capacitance value.

-* Several temprature scales to choose from.
+* Several temperature scales to choose from.
 Celcius, Farenheit and Kelvin.

-* Temperature offset to calibrate temperature sensor.
+* Temperature offset to calibrate the temperature sensor.

+* Timestamps for all on board sensors.

 * Change I2C address